Chris Sale: 2014

 On April 21, Sale was placed on the 15-day disabled list after sustaining a flexor strain in his left (pitching) elbow.
-During his first start off the disabled list against the New York Yankees on May 22, 2014, Sale retired the first 17 batters in a row before allowing a single by Zoilo Almonte.
+During his first start off the disabled list against the New York Yankees on May 22, Sale retired the first 17 batters in a row before allowing a single by Zoilo Almonte.
 He struck out 10 in 6 innings pitched as the White Sox won the game 3–2.
 During a game against the Angels on June 7, 2014, Sale had a 5–0 lead but surrendered 5 runs all in the 7th inning that featured a grand slam by Mike Trout.
 Sale continued his dominance on the mound, winning eight of his first nine decisions and carrying an 8–1 record and 2.08 ERA into the All-Star break.

 After not initially making the All-Star roster, Sale was voted into the game by fans (alongside Cubs first baseman Anthony Rizzo) as part of the "Final Vote."
-Sale joined all-star teammates Jose Abreu and Alexei Ramírez in the All-Star Game in Minneapolis.
+Sale joined teammates Jose Abreu and Alexei Ramírez in the All-Star Game in Minneapolis.

 Sale finished the season with a 12–4 record, 208 strikeouts in 174 innings pitched, and a 2.17 ERA, second-best in the American League.
 He finished third in voting for the AL Cy Young award, behind winner Corey Kluber and Félix Hernández.